rostcheck/TrackMetal/TrackMetal/README.txt

 The .txt formats for BullionVault and GoldMoney are specific to those services (see the sample files) and are produced by downloading reports from those services (see instructions below).
-Other types use a generic .txt file format as follows:
+Other types use a generic .txt or .csv file format as follows:

 Date, Vault, Order ID, Type, Amount, Currency, Weight, WeightUnit, Metal, Status, Invoice, Invoice Date, Item Type

-The data should be tab-separated, with a header line.
-Item type is optional; if set, it will restrict the matching to only match items of that same type (this is used for semi-numismatics).
+The data should be tab-separated or comma-separated, with a header line.
+If using CSV, strings with commas should be escaped with quotes(").
+Item type is optional; if set, it will restrict the matching to only match items of that same type.
+This is used for semi-numismatics, ex. item type of "1-oz Gold Maple Leaf", or for cryptocurrencies, ex. item type of "BTC", and could be used in a similar way for other assets such as trading cards.
 See the sample data files for more info.

 After running, TrackMetal will output the following result files: